-WHAT IS HAIL ?
+WHAT ARE HAILSTONES ?

 Go to the press and grab a big mug, now go to the fridge and fill the mug with ice-cubes from the freezer.
 All done, good.
 Now go outside into the garden and throw the ice-cubes high into the air and stand underneath them as they come falling back down to Earth.
 Only joking, don’t do it, as you might hurt yourself.

 This is just to show you exactly what hailstones are, rock solid balls of ice falling out of the sky on to your head, that can really hurt, even when they are normal pea-sized hailstones.
 But they can be much bigger.
 So if you’re outdoors and suddenly hailstones starts to fall, run for cover.

 Hail forms when thunderstorm updrafts are strong enough to carry water droplets well above the freezing level.
 Once at freezing level these water droplets form into hailstones, and as they move around in the cloud, more layers of ice build up around them.

 Eventually the hailstones become to heavy for the updraft to support it, so they fall to the ground in the form of hailstones.
 Hail is another form of precipitation, just like rain, sleet, and snow.

 Hail is usually pea-sized to marble-sized, however big thunderstorms can produce big hail.
 The largest hailstones are called “aggregate” hailstones, which are made up of lots of smaller hailstones stuck together.

 The largest aggregate hailstone on record fell during a severe thunderstorm that struck Vivian, South Dakota, in the United States on the 12th of July, 2010.
 With a diameter of 8 inches and weighing in at an amazing 1.9375 pounds.
 It was as big as a melon !!!.